NICTA/t3as-snomedct-service/README.md

 This project contains a web service, and associated tools and services, for analysing some free text and returning matching SNOMED CT codes.
 To do this it makes use of [NLM MetaMap](http://metamap.nlm.nih.gov/) and [NLM UMLS](http://www.nlm.nih.gov/research/umls/).

+This code is under the GPLv3 license.
+Alternative licensing can be arranged, please contact us.

 ## Sub-projects

 These are the subprojects: